Texas-Style 'Hot Links' from Scratch

 The Art of Sausage

 Making sausage at home is a rite of passage for serious pitmasters.
 It gives you total control over the fat ratio, the grind size, and the flavor profile.
-The Texas “Hot Link” is a staple of the Hill Country BBQ trinity, known for its coarse texture, fiery kick, and snappy casing.
+The Texas “Hot Link” is a staple of the Hill Country BBQ trinity.
+It’s known for its coarse texture, fiery kick, and snappy casing.

 The Golden Ratio